IntuitDeveloper/intuitdeveloper.github.io/smallbizhack-sydney/README.md

 ## Testing the API with Postman

- **NOTE**: The POSTMAN client and collection we've created is  a great way to navigate the API and test the capabilities of QuickBooks before you get your hands deep into into your code.
+ The Postman client is  a great way to navigate the QuickBooks API before you get your hands deep into into your code.
 You can skip and directly implement the QuickBook API using the sample code provided for this Hackathon - see section [using our sample code](#sample-code)

 **TIP**: There is a handy code generator in POSTMAN which will generate code snippets in most available laguages. ![alt-text](https://github.com/IntuitDeveloper/intuitdeveloper.github.io/blob/master/smallbizhack-sydney/Images/postman-code-snippets.jpg "Postman code snippets")